Versent/saml2aws/README.md

                                The duration of your AWS Session. (env: GOSSAMER3_SESSION_DURATION) --disable-keychain       Do not use keychain at all.
   -r, --region=REGION          AWS region to use for API requests, e.g. us-east-1, us-gov-west-1, cn-north-1 (env: GOSSAMER3_REGION)
+  -q, --quiet                  Do not show any log messages

 Commands:
   help [<command>...]